Terms and Conditions

 Grants and Scholarships:

-- Federal Supplemental Educational Opportunity Grant (FSEOG), is only offered to Federal Pell grant recipients that have the lowest Expected Family Contribution (EFC) and meet the priority deadline and will be canceled if I am ineligible after verification.
+- Federal Supplemental Educational Opportunity Grant (FSEOG), is only offered to Federal Pell grant recipients that have the lowest Expected Family Contribution (EFC) and meet the priority deadline.
+The grant is subject to cancellation if the recipient is deemed ineligible after verification.

 - Certain Federal Pell Grant-eligible students may be provided with funds to purchase books and supplies near the beginning of the payment period.
 Eligible students must have a Title IV credit balance to qualify.
 This means that the sum of your total disbursed federal aid would create the credit balance on your account.
 Funds are disbursed to eligible students that meet all required disbursement.
 Students that qualify may request a refund for the cost of their books and supplies, if applicable.

-- The amount of Federal Pell Grant funds a student may receive over his or her lifetime is limited to six years of Pell Grant funding, beginning with the Fall 2012 term.
+- The amount of Federal Pell Grant funds a student may receive over his or her lifetime is limited to six years of Federal Pell Grant funding, beginning with the Fall 2012 term.
 The maximum amount of Federal Pell Grant funding a student can receive each year is equal to 100%.
 Thus, six-year equivalent is 600%.
 There are no grandfather clauses; it includes every semester you have ever received a Federal Pell Grant award.
 Furthermore, if I am given Federal Pell Grant funds and it is later discovered I am not eligible due to my aggregate maximum exceeded I will be responsible for accepting loan funds and/or finding other resources to fill this gap.

 - Cal Grant eligibility is dependent upon staying within or below the income and asset ceilings.
 If I am above the ceilings my Cal Grant will be cancelled and I will be offered loans to cover the difference.
 I may refer to the Cal Grant website for additional information regarding eligibility.